Nimansky/e-and-pi-calculator/README.md

-# Pi-Finder
+# e-and-pi-calculator
- A program to calculate Pi to the n-th decimal place.
+ A program to calculate e or pi to the n-th decimal place.